Specialization of Difference Equations and High Frobenius Powers: Introduction

 \subsection{Acknowledgments}

 We would like to thank Zo{\'e} Chatzidakis and James Tao for useful discussions.
 Some of our results were obtained independently by Martin Hils and G{\"o}nen{\c{c}} Onay.
+We are indebted to the anonymous referee for his or her thorough reading.

-This text is based on the Harvard PhD thesis of Yuval Dor.
+This text is based on the Harvard PhD thesis of Yuval Dor, which is in turn a fundamental reworking and extension of a previous joint manuscript.

 {}